Khloe Kardashian, Tristan Thompson Headed For Reality Spinoff Just Before Start Of NBA Season?

 “She regrets doing the show with Lamar, she views that as a mistake, so it’s not high on her list to do it again,” said a source.
 “If Tristan wanted to that would be a different story, she’d do anything for him.”

-The two may have other things to consider before signing their names on the dotted for their own spinoff, namely how Thompson’s superstar teammate LeBron James and all he rest of his teammates might feel about such an intrusive development.
+The two may have other things to consider before signing their names on the dotted for their own spinoff, namely how Thompson’s superstar teammate LeBron James and all the rest of his teammates might feel about such an intrusive development.

 While TMZ recently reported James and Kardashian were spied hugging it out after a night on the town with Thompson and others at Universal Studios, it’s been well documented things haven’t always been so peaceful between the two.